Ability to push DHCP settings to two servers

 If you have DHCP in failover mode, the OMAPI lease creation doesn't take effect on the second one.
 If it'd be possible to push to both this would be a great workaround - but I appreciate that the number of use cases is pretty darn small :-)

-#2 Updated by Adrian Bridgett almost 6 years ago
+#2 Updated by Adrian Bridgett about 6 years ago

 Hi Ohad, I'm not aware of one.
 The internet is thin on the ground in terms of info but OMAPI and ISC DHCP server doesn't seem to propagate the lease from one to the other.
 So basically we just need the ability to say "please push the lease to a list of DHCP servers rather than just one" and then it can iterate over it.